-Internal CFF RAID/HBA adapter replacement
+Internal CFF adapter replacement

-Use this information to remove and install the internal CFF RAID/HBA adapter.
+Use this information to remove and install the internal CFF RAID adapter, internal CFF HBA adapter, or internal CFF RAID expander adapter.

-Remove the internal CFF RAID/HBA adapter
+Remove the internal CFF RAID/HBA/RAID expander adapter

-Use this information to remove the internal CFF RAID/HBA adapter.
+Use this information to remove the internal CFF RAID adapter, internal CFF HBA adapter, or internal CFF RAID expander adapter.

-- Read "Installation Guidelines" on page 117 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.
+- Read "Installation Guidelines" on page 382 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping static-sensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.